Not long after her first son was born in 2005, Elizabeth began experiencing periodic incontinence, or involuntary urination.

 The study concluded that “health-related quality of life in older women with urinary incontinence was relatively low, while levels of stress and depression were high.”

-In a 2017 study among nearly 7,500 women aged 19 and up, 1.41 percent had peptic ulcers, but among women with urinary incontinence, 3.5 percent had them.
+In a among nearly 7,500 women aged 19 and up, 1.41 percent had peptic ulcers, but among women with urinary incontinence, 3.5 percent had them.
 Only 1.4 percent of women without urinary incontinence had peptic ulcers.

 There are numerous treatments available to treat both stress incontinence and overactive bladder, which may be used solo or in combination.
 For both conditions, the Mayo Clinic recommends behavior therapies (such as losing weight and bladder training) and pelvic floor muscle exercises, known as Kegels, with instruction by a doctor or physical therapist who specializes in the pelvic floor.
 Medications may also be used to treat both conditions.